Create and use endpoints

 -

-From an Endpoint window, click Delete as shown in Figure 20.
+From an Endpoint window, click the kebob icon (three dots) and select Delete from the drop-down, as shown in Figure 26.
 An alert window box open.

 -